Nicaragua arrests 5 more opposition leaders in crackdown

 “I think Ortega has outdone Somoza,” said Torres.
 “He has subordinated all the power to himself as Somoza never could.
 He has a bigger repressive apparatus than Somoza ever had.”

-Julie Chung, the U.S. State Department’s acting assistant secretary for Western Hemisphere affairs, said via Twitter recently that the arrests “confirm without a doubt that Ortega is a dictator.
-The international community has no choice but to treat him as such.”
+Julie Chung, the U.S. State Department’s acting assistant secretary for Western Hemisphere affairs, said via Twitter that Ortega's “campaign of terror continues with more arbitrary arrests this weekend.
+OAS members must send a clear signal this week: enough repression.
+The region cannot stand by and wait to see who is next.”

 Credit: Alfredo Zuniga